 Chewy in comparison to.
 Crisp

-The sugar you choose affects whether your cookies be crispy or chewy:
+The sugar you choose affects whether your cookies are crispy or chewy:

 Cookie Spread